 And it makes sense, in the end, right?

 You don’t need to bother showing up for an interview when you don’t like the salary...This means that the list of candidates is already filtered by when they reach the interviewer.

 Create a strong diversity and inclusion initiative

 And it seems that millennials are leading the change.
-Being raised in a tech connected world, they are open-minded and they support all types of diversity: from gender, race, ethnicity to sexual orientation.
+Being raised in a tech-connected world, they are open-minded and they support all types of diversity: from gender, race, and ethnicity to sexual orientation.